SaintaxError/Practice-Archive/Problems/P2 Operators/P2OA Arithmetic Operators/Applied_Arithmetic-Problems/Easy.md

 ### 5. Calculate the Age of a Person
 **Description**:
-Write a program that calculates the age of a person based on their birth year and the current year.
+Write a program that calculates the age of a person based on their birth year and the current year, 2025.

 **Sample Output 1**:
 Enter the birth year: 1990